Geoff Palmer (musician): The Connection

-In early 2014, the Rock and Roll Hall of Fame and Museum selected The Connection to perform at its 11th annual "It's Only Rock and Roll" Spring Benefit to "an exclusive audience of 1,000 Rock and Roll Hall of Fame VIPS."
-The event will take place at Cleveland's Public Hall (Auditorium), the same venue at which the Rock and Roll Hall of Fame Induction ceremony sometimes is held.
-Daryl Hall and John Oates are slated to perform later in the evening.
-Proceeds from the May 10, 2014, event go to the Rock and Roll Hall of Fame and Museum's music education activities.
+In early 2014, the Rock and Roll Hall of Fame and Museum selected The Connection to perform at its 11th annual "It's Only Rock and Roll" Spring Benefit to "an exclusive audience of 1,000 Rock and Roll Hall of Fame VIPs."
+The event took place at Cleveland's Public Hall (Auditorium), at which the Rock and Roll Hall of Fame Induction ceremony is held, proceeds of which went to the Rock and Roll Hall of Fame and Museum's music education activities.

+Solo career and other endeavors

+Geoff Palmer released his first solo album Don't Stop in 2010.
+In early 2011, he collaborated on a folk punk solo project with other musicians around Portsmouth called The Geoff Useless (Band).

 In 2012, Palmer founded Collector's Club Records with fellow New England musician Kurt Baker.
 The label has released albums and singles by The Connection, Baker, and Wimpy and The Medallions, which features the original vocalist for The Queers Wimpy Rutherford.

-In November 2013, Brad Marino, Geoff Palmer (The Connection) and Kurt Baker recorded a two-track CD as The New Trocaderos.
-On March 3, 2014, the New Trocaderos track "The Kids" was named a "Coolest Song In The World" on SiriusXM radio show "Little Steven's Underground Garage".
-In September 2014, the trio recorded a second New Trocaderos EP entitled "Kick Your Ass."
-On January 4, 2015, the song "Dream Girl" was named a "Coolest Song In The World."
-This was the thirteenth time (including four Kurt Baker "Coolest Songs" and one Kris Rodgers "Coolest Song") that a song featuring Palmer went on to receive "Coolest Song" honors.
+In November 2013, Palmer, Brad Marino, and Kurt Baker released a two-track CD as The New Trocaderos, again receiving "Coolest Song In The World" status from Steven Van Zandt.
+In September 2014, the trio recorded a second EP entitled "Kick Your Ass."
+On January 4, 2015, the song "Dream Girl" was named "Coolest Song In The World" yet again; the thirteenth time (including four Kurt Baker "Coolest Songs" and one Kris Rodgers "Coolest Song") that a song featuring Palmer went on to receive "Coolest Song" honors.

-On August 13, 2018, Geoff signed with Stardumb Records and released five albums with them to date.
+On August 13, 2018, Geoff signed with Stardumb Records and has released five albums with them to date.

+In 2022, Palmer contributed to the ongoing Ramones tribute series by covering the infamous 1989 Dee Dee King rap album Standing in the Spotlight, released on Dee Dee's birthday through Stardumb Records.
+Dee Dee's wife, Vera Ramone, who the song Baby Doll is written for, provided a quote for the LP's hype sticker:"This tribute album to the late and great DEE DEE RAMONE/KING by GEOFF PALMER is just as fun and entertaining as the original from 1989.
+Geoff and his bandmates have done a fantastic rendition of "Standing in the Spotlight" with a fresh and updated spin.
+I'm sure Dee Dee would feel honored and proud by this kind gesture, just as I am.
+Many thanks from both of us! - Vera Ramone King (a/k/a Baby Doll)."

+Personal life

+Palmer currently lives in Madison, Wisconsin.